G4Q95/AutoShortsWebApp/playwrighttest.md

    - Added API call interception for testing
    - Fixed all tests to work with the mock system

-2. **Improve Scene Deletion Test**
+2. **Fix Scene Deletion Test** - COMPLETED
+   - Fixed the selectors in selectors.ts to use the correct data-testid
-   - Add more reliable data-testid attributes to delete buttons
+   - Implemented more reliable scene count verification strategy
-   - Enhance selector strategies for more consistent detection
-   - Reduce reliance on positional clicking fallbacks

-3. **Fix Backend Video Processing Errors**
-   - Investigate and resolve JSON parsing issues
-   - Improve error handling in video processing endpoints
+   - Added fallbacks with proper verification methods

+3. **Split Large Test File**
+   - Divide core-functionality.spec.ts into domain-specific test files
+   - Create separate files for project, scene, and audio functionality
+   - Implement shared setup/teardown utilities for each domain
+   - Enhance test documentation with file descriptions

+4. **Implement Visual Regression Testing**
+   - Set up visual snapshots for critical UI components
-   - Add better error formatting for debugging
+   - Add test mode for layout validation with component dimensions

-4. **Resolve TypeScript Linter Errors**
+   - Create baseline images for UI comparison
+   - Implement CI/CD integration for visual regression testing

+5. **Enhance Test Reporting**
+   - Implement detailed test reports with timing information
-   - Fix type annotations for test variables
+   - Add custom reporter for test results visualization
-   - Ensure proper typing for all test functions
+   - Create dashboard for test status monitoring
-   - Address "toBe not existing on type never" error
+   - Implement integration with project management tools

-5. **Add More Test Coverage**
+6. **Expand Test Coverage**
    - Video processing pipeline tests
    - Authentication tests
    - Error handling tests
    - User settings and preferences tests

-6. **Performance Optimization**
-   - Reduce test execution time
-   - Implement parallelization where appropriate
-   - Add test sharding for CI/CD

-7. **Enhance Mock Audio Testing System**
-   - Add more realistic audio variations for different test scenarios
-   - Create utility functions for easier mock customization
-   - Add automated test to verify mock mode is working correctly
-   - Implement more detailed reporting of mock vs. real API usage

 ## Conclusion

-The Playwright test suite is now fully stable with all 7 tests passing successfully.
+The Playwright test suite is now fully stable with all 8 tests passing successfully.
 The tests verify all core functionality of the application and are integrated with our Docker environment.

+The recent fixes to the scene deletion test have improved our test reliability, ensuring that the delete button is properly located using the correct data-testid attribute.
+The more robust verification approach using scene count changes rather than element visibility provides a more reliable way to confirm that deletion has occurred.

 With the implementation of the mock audio testing system, we've significantly improved our testing infrastructure:
 - **Cost Efficiency**: Tests no longer consume ElevenLabs API credits during routine testing